Angular correlations in neutron-gamma reactions: Introduction

 Due to complex structure of heavy nuclei it is impossible to calculate neutron partial widths and their spin dependencies, however they can be measured from the set of experiments.
-One of the standard approach is extracting the values of neutron partial widths from the measurements of different angular correlations in neutron induced gamma reactions.
-There are a number of recently performed \cite{Okudaira:2017dun,Yamamoto:2020xtz,Okudaira:2021svc,Koga:2022tb,Endo:2022nxr,Okudaira:2022wpa,Okuizumi:2024rkp} and ongoing experiments studying parameters of neutron resonances in neutron-gamma reactions.
+One of the standard approach is extracting the values of neutron partial widths from the measurements of different angular correlations in neutron-induced $\gamma$ reactions.
+There are a number of recently performed \cite{Okudaira:2017dun,Yamamoto:2020xtz,Okudaira:2021svc,Koga:2022tb,Endo:2022nxr,Okudaira:2022wpa,Okuizumi:2024rkp} and ongoing experiments studying parameters of neutron resonances in neutron-$\gamma$ reactions.
 However, there is only one paper \cite{Sushkov:1985ng} with detailed and comprehensive calculations of these correlations.
-In general, since these parameters are very important, it is desirable to have another, preferably independent calculations to make assurance in the values of neutron partial widths obtained from experiments.
-For the case of angular correlations of gamma reactions the situation is even more complicated, because of existing number of confusions and inconsistencies in different calculations angular correlations.
-For example, for low energy n-gamma correlations it was claimed the observed discrepancy between calculations \cite{Sushkov:1985ng} and measurements of the left-right asymmetry \cite{Alfim:1984} and forward-backward asymmetry \cite{Alfim:1984} in radiative neutron capture at the vicinity of $^{117}$Sn 1.33 eV p-wave resonance (see, also \cite{Alfim:1991}).
+In general, since these parameters are very important, it is desirable to have other, preferably independent calculations to make assurance in the values of neutron partial widths obtained from experiments.
+For the case of angular correlations of $\gamma$ reactions the situation is even more complicated, because of the existing number of confusions and inconsistencies in different calculations angular correlations.
+For example, for low energy n-$\gamma$ correlations it was claimed there was an observed discrepancy between calculations \cite{Sushkov:1985ng} and measurements of the left-right asymmetry \cite{Alfim:1984} and forward-backward asymmetry \cite{Alfim:1984} in radiative neutron capture at the vicinity of $^{117}$Sn 1.33 eV p-wave resonance (see, also \cite{Alfim:1991}).
 The analysis of this discrepancy was revisited by other authors \cite{Skoy:1991,Barabanov:1992}, but they also could not consistently describe all observable parameters, which raised the question about validity of the process description.
-Therefore, we present correlations of angular calculations using the approach which is based on nuclear reaction theory and independent on the approach in \cite{Sushkov:1985ng}.
+Therefore, we present correlations of angular calculations using the approach which is based on nuclear reaction theory and independent of the approach in \cite{Sushkov:1985ng}.